bitscon/wayfumo_bot/README.md

 1. Fetch a random Reddit post
 2. Generate a witty roast via Ollama
+3. Append the Reddit post URL if missing
-3. Create an image using your configured generator
+4. Create an image using your configured generator (if enabled)
-4. Post to enabled platforms (e.g. X) with toggles defined in \`wayfumo_bot.py\`
+5. Post to enabled platforms (e.g. X) with toggles defined in \`wayfumo_bot.py\`

 ---